 Of prenatal vitamins outside of pregnancy, Dr. St. Surin-Lord said, "Three months after having delivered a baby, many women will experience hair loss.
 Childbirth is perceived as a stress to the human body.
 This stress causes hairs to go into the telogen (resting) phase of the hair cycle.
 This causes marked shedding and hair loss.
 There is no prenatal vitamin that can prevent this or treat it alone.
 Prenatal vitamins are essential to fetal development, and the micronutrients they provide definitely help with hair and nail growth in an individual who is deficient.
 However, there is no proof that continuing to take them after pregnancy lengthens hair."

 Taking a vitamin that's not meant for your specific goals could mean getting too much of a nutrient you really don't need and not enough of what you do need.
-Instead, opt for a daily supplement designed for hair wellness, like GRO Biotin Gummies for Hair or GRO+ Advanced Hair Care Gummies with hemp.
+Instead, opt for a daily hair vitamin that's designed to support healthy hair.

 What to Do Instead of Taking Prenatal Vitamins When You're Not Pregnant